Zeigren/zeigren.github.io/_posts/2018-05-04-FlashcatUSB-xPort-Clip-Adapters.md

 ### Payments go through PayPal, feel free to check my [eBay Seller Feedback](https://feedback.ebay.com/ws/eBayISAPI.dll?ViewFeedback2&userid=zeigren&ftab=FeedbackAsSeller&searchInterval=30)
 ### [Shipping Info]({{ "/Shipping-Info/" | relative_url}})
 ### Each board is made to order so it may take me up to a week to ship them, depending on how long it takes me to get the parts.
+### You can add multiple boards to the cart before placing your order.

 ---